Mornington Peninsula Shire has a 24-hour cat curfew. Cats must be contained to the owner's property at all times.

 - If the owner is unapproachable or you are not comfortable approaching them, try placing the “Dear Neighbour” letter (found on page 5 of the Wandering Cat booklet(PDF, 121KB)) into their letter box.

-If these options do not resolve your concern, or you cannot find the cat’s owner you may contact the Environment Protection Unit on 5950 1050 to arrange an officer assisted use of a cat trap.
+If these options do not resolve your concern, or you cannot find the cat’s owner you may contact Community Safety on 5950 1434 to arrange an officer assisted use of a cat trap.

 Conditions of loaning a cat trap include: